(Note: This originally ran during the 2018 Masters.)

 Merchandise doesn’t run out

-The club has been better at keep inventory than in years past, but—come Saturday and Sunday—some of the more popular Masters merchandise items tend to be low in stock.
+The club has been better at keeping inventory than in years past, but—come Saturday and Sunday—some of the more popular Masters merchandise items tend to be low in stock.
 Getting in on Monday and Tuesday gives patrons first dibs on the most sought-after swagger of the season.

 Better star access